UTexas

 8. an academic sanction including, but not limited to, a failing grade for a test, an assignment, or a class, cancellation of all or part of previously earned course credit;

-2. The Dean of Students, the Hearing Officer, or a Student Conduct Panel may consider mitigating and/or aggravating factors, including but not limited to a student’s prior conduct, when determining proportionate sanctions in response to the finding of a violation.
+2. Student Conduct, the Hearing Officer, or a Student Conduct Panel may consider mitigating and/or aggravating factors, including but not limited to a student’s prior conduct, when determining proportionate sanctions in response to the finding of a violation.

-3. If a violation of the University’s Institutional Rules, other than Sec.
-11-402(a)(11) or Sec.
-13-204 of the Institutional Rules, is committed because of the race, color, religion, national origin, age, disability, citizenship, veteran status, of a student or students directly harmed by the violation, such a discriminatory purpose will be treated as an aggravating factor for the purpose of determining the appropriate sanction or sanctions under subsection 11-701(a).
-For a complete set of cross-references to all regulation of harassment on the campus, see subsection 13-204 (covering verbal harassment) of the Institutional Rules and 3-3031(V)(D) (covering harassment based on gender, sexual orientation, gender identity, or gender expression) of the Handbook of Operating Procedures.
+3. If a violation of the University’s Institutional Rules is committed because of the race, color, religion, national origin, age, disability, citizenship, veteran status, of a student or students directly harmed by the violation, or constitutes antisemitism as that term is defined at Sec.
+13-104(2) of the Institutional Rules, such a discriminatory purpose will be treated as an aggravating factor for the purpose of determining the appropriate sanction or sanctions under subsection 11-701(a).
+For a complete set of cross-references to all regulation of harassment on the campus, see subsection 13-204 (covering verbal harassment) of the Institutional Rules, and 3-3020 and 3-3031(V)(D) (covering harassment based on gender, sexual orientation, gender identity, or gender expression) of the Handbook of Operating Procedures.

 Sec.
 11–702.
 Authorized Academic Sanctions

 1. When a student signs a Faculty Disposition, in accordance with Sec.
-11–505, for conduct constituting academic misconduct, as defined in Sec.
-11–401, the Faculty Member or the academic dean responsible for the course may impose one or more of the following grade-related sanctions:
+11–506, for conduct constituting academic misconduct, as defined in Sec.
+11–401, the Faculty Member or the academic dean responsible for the course may impose one or more of the following sanctions:

 1. no credit or reduced credit for the graded assessment in question;